 But for Google UK’s domain name, ‘google.co.uk’:

-Once a domain name has been registered with a registrar, that registrar is in charge of notifying the registrant when their domain is about to expire and giving them the chance to renew, ensuring they don’t lose their domain name.
-In some cases registrars will prey on their users’ expired domain names by buying those domains the second they expire and then selling them back to the original registrant at an exorbitant price.
-It’s important to choose an honest and trustworthy registrar to avoid these kinds of predatory practices.
+Once a domain name has been registered with a registrar, that registrar is in charge of notifying the registrant when their domain is about to expire and giving them the chance to renew, ensuring they do not lose their domain name.
+In some cases, registrars will prey on their users’ expired domain names by buying those domains the second they expire and then selling them back to the original registrant at an exorbitant price.
+It is important to choose an honest and trustworthy registrar to avoid these kinds of predatory practices.

 Learning Center Navigation